akamaina/flying-circus/README.md

 	-Easy?
 Verify that we're flying straight - stretch
 	-Reassess the loop until it's out of the bounds of the image?

+Tests:
+	Stable hovering
+	Move small amounts left, right, up, down, find a good step for aligning with a hoop